 MATLAB

-Each slice of the original CT files could also be opened in MatLab to access the HU values associated with each pixel and segment the image.
+Each slice of the original CT files could also be opened in MATLAB to access the HU values associated with each pixel and segment the image.
 Through the “dicomread” command it is possible to access the HU values for each pixel and use it as the grayscale intensity value.
 As shown by the peaks in Figure 17, each slice in the CT scan is primarily composed of three different materials (air, soft tissue and bone) with different HU values.